AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 Good description of theory.
 </div>

-## Literature Review and Previous Work
+## Literature Review and Previous Work (First Draft Done)

-When fluid passes through a pipe and encounters a sudden contraction, minor head loss occurs. **The change in flow area causes the streamlines to converge; after passing through the constriction, the streamtube's cross-sectional area becomes smaller than that of the constriction itself.** This causes the vena contracta: the location where the streamtube's cross-sectional area is at a minimum, as shown in Figure 1.
+When fluid passes through a pipe and encounters a sudden contraction, minor head loss occurs. **The change in flow area causes the streamlines to converge; after passing through the constriction, the streamtube's cross-sectional area becomes smaller than that of the constriction itself.** This creates the vena contracta: the location where the streamtube's cross-sectional area is at a minimum, as shown in Figure 1.
 After the vena contracta, the streamtube expands **so its cross-sectional area equals that of the pipe** [(Kanpur 2009)]().

 <div class="alert alert-block alert-danger">
 The sentence "the streamtube becomes smaller than the area it passed through right after the constriction" is unclear.